dmdqy/pathermo/README.md

 # pathermo

-This code is designed for predicting the standard enthalpy of formation using the Benson group-increment theory. 'pathermo' is a sanitized version of 'pgthermo', originally developed and utilized internally within the Broadbelt group at Northwestern University. 'pathermo' includes a restricted selection of published Benson group values.
+This code is designed for predicting the standard enthalpy of formation using the Benson group-increment theory. 'pathermo' is a sanitized version of 'pgthermo', originally developed and utilized internally within the Broadbelt group at Northwestern University. 'pathermo' includes a restricted selection of published group additivity values.
 Users have the flexibility to incorporate their own group values for their specific requirements.
+The group additivity values are stored in the file "group_values".
+For small molecules, their enthalpy values are stored in the file "molecules".